Hsinghsudwal/docker-Flask/README.md

+'''

-'''1. setup environment
+1. setup environment
 2. install dependencies
 3. run python app if it work
-4. setup dockerfile'''
+4. setup dockerfile
+5. '''

 # see how many images on docker